 This therapy encourages a person to use personal motivation to stop using drugs, alcohol, or tobacco and to make changes that will lead to a better lifestyle.

 Motivational enhancement therapy may be part of inpatient or outpatient treatment to stop abusing drugs or alcohol or to maintain sobriety.
-It is brief, lasting only 1 to 2 hours over 2 to 4 sessions, and may be combined with other types of counseling to enhance treatment.
+It is brief, lasting only 1 to 2 hours over 1 to 4 sessions, and may be combined with other types of counseling to enhance treatment.
 With the counselor's help, the person creates a personal plan and sets goals.
-The counselor helps the person understand the behaviors that lead to drug or alcohol use problems.
+The counselor helps the person understand the behaviors that lead to drug or alcohol use problems or tobacco use.
 The theory behind this therapy is that a person will be more motivated if he or she is able to personally set the goals for changing destructive behaviors.

 WebMD Medical Reference from Healthwise